How To Solve Problems By Analogy

 In his book, Lateral Thinking 7, first published almost fifty years ago, de Bono suggests that lateral thinking, of which thinking by analogy is an aspect, is the opposite of traditional vertical thinking.
 Although he also says that both lateral thinking and vertical thinking can work together rather than in opposition.

-Thinking by analogy helps to bring about creativity and insight and is a system of thought that can be learned.
-The analogy is a simple story that becomes an analogy when it is compared to the current problematic condition.
-The story employed must have a process that can we can follow, that we can easily understand and apply to the present circumstance.
-For example, you might criticise a tradesperson for creating such a mess in your home, and he may suggest that to make an omelette he has to break some eggs.
+Thinking by analogy helps to bring about creativity and insight, and is a system of thought that can be learned.
+An analogy is a simple story that becomes an analogy when it is compared to the current problematic condition.
+The story employed must have a process that we can follow, that we can easily understand, and that we can apply to the present circumstance.
+For example, you might criticise a tradesperson for creating such a mess in your home, and he may suggest that to make an omelette, he has to break some eggs.

 In 1980, Mary Gick and Keith Holyoak at the University of Michigan investigated the role of analogical thinking in psychological mechanisms that underlie creative insight.
 In their study 8 they suggested that anecdotal reports of creative scientists and mathematicians suggested that their development of new theories often depended on noticing and applying an analogy drawn from different domains of knowledge.
 Analogies cited included the hydraulic model of the blood circulatory system and the planetary model of the atomic structure of matter.

 In their experiment, Gick and Holyoak presented subjects first with a military story.
-In the story, an army General wishes to capture a fortress located in the centre of a country to which there are several access roads.
-All have been mined so that while small groups of men can pass through safely, a large number will detonate the mines.
+In the story, an army general wishes to capture a fortress in the centre of a country, where there are several access roads.
+The retreating army has mined the roads.
+While small groups of men can pass through these roads safely, a large number of soldiers taking a single route will likely detonate the mines.
 A full-scale direct attack is therefore impossible.
 The General’s solution is to divide his army into small groups, send each group to the head of a different road, and have the groups converge simultaneously on the fortress.

-A doctor is faced with a patient who has a malignant tumour in his stomach.
-It is impossible to operate on the patient, but unless the tumour is destroyed the patient will die.
-There is an x-ray that can be used to destroy the tumour but unfortunately, at the required intensity, the surrounding healthy tissue will also be destroyed.
+A doctor must treat a patient who has a malignant tumour in his stomach.
+It seems impossible to operate on the patient, but unless the tumour is destroyed, the patient will die.
+They can use an X-ray to destroy the tumour, but unfortunately, they will also destroy healthy surrounding tissue at the required intensity.
 At a lower intensity, the rays are harmless to healthy tissue, but they will not affect the tumour either.
-What type of procedure might be used to destroy the tumour with the rays, and at the same time avoid killing the healthy tissue?
+What type of procedure can they use to destroy the tumour with the X-rays, and at the same time avoid killing the healthy tissue?

 The Results

-The researchers were interested to know how participants would represent the analogical relationship between the story and the problem and generate a workable solution.
-For participants who didn't receive the military story, only 10% managed to generate the solution to the problem.
+The researchers were interested in how participants would represent the analogical relationship between the story and the problem and generate a workable solution.
+For participants who didn't receive the military story, only 10% managed to generate a solution.
 This percentage rose to 30% for those who received the story in advance of the problem.
 Interestingly, the result climbed to 75% when participants read more than one analogous story.

 Success is also dependant on the individual's exposure to similar conditions in the past, with increased exposure likely to yield more consistent results in solving similar problems.